hirotaka-i/phenoGWAS/README.md

 ![Figure1](fig/output3.png)
 Figure1:
 Variants on y axis and outcome(\_model) on x axis.
 The bar at right is showing the level of significance defined above (deeper color == stronger association, white == no data available).

+## GWAS
-I also conducted GWAS (integer genotypes imputed and filtered by maf>0.05 and Rsq > 0.8) but the results were all sub-significant.
-(5e-7).
+I conducted GWAS (integer genotypes imputed and filtered by maf>0.05 and Rsq > 0.8) with the above models, but the current results were all sub-significant. (< 5e-8).

 ## Next step
 The above analyses were using old data I used for the previous 31 SNPs analyses.
 Some of you have alreaady sent me the updated clincial files and I am looking forward to combine all the available updated files and do the GWAS anaylses again!